 Welcome to Thailand!!
 Today is your first full day in Bangkok.
 It’s time to kick off your 10 day Thailand itinerary in the nation’s capital.

-If you’re up for checking out the sites yourself, below are the main temples you’re going to want to see!
+These are the three main temples you’ll want to visit in Bangkok!
 Start at the Grand Palace first thing in the morning – as this is the busiest and most popular.

 From there, you’re a quick walk or Tuk Tuk ride away from Wat Phra Chetuphon, also known as Wat Pho, the temple of the Reclining Buddha.
 Then, grab a long tail boat and cross the river to see the famous Wat Arun (Temple of Dawn)!

 Important to Know: Most of the temples in Bangkok will require your shoulders and knees to be covered.
+A lightweight kimono is great for girls!
 You may also have to remove your shoes, so footwear easy to slip on and off is recommended.
 Remember that you are entering places of worship, so your attire should be respectful.

 Cruise on the Chao Phraya River